Nick Frosst: Music

-Good Kid was formed in 2015 by Frosst and his fellow computer science students at the University of Toronto.
+After spending time in a prior band which played "weird" music featuring a glockenspiel, Frosst and fellow computer science students at the University of Toronto formed the indie rock band Good Kid in 2015.
 Frosst is the lead vocalist for the band.
-While on tour with the band, Frosst continues work remotely.
-Frosst has described the band as way for him to relax and not constantly think about tech.
+While on tour with the band, Frosst continues his work in the tech industry remotely.
+Frosst has described the band as a way for him to relax and not constantly think about tech.
+His vocals have been compared to that of Kele Okereke.

-As of 2024, the band, which has performed at Lollapalooza, has 2.3 million monthly Spotify listeners.

 In 2024, the band was nominated for the Juno Awards Breakthrough Group of the Year.
+As of 2026, the band, which has performed at Lollapalooza, has 3.1 million monthly Spotify listeners.